eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 > ℹ️ **Leap software on mainnet vs. testnets**
 EOS testnets typically run the most recent Leap versions, usually the latest one shortly after released.
 The EOS mainnet will typically use a previous stable release version of the Leap software for stability and security.

-To locate which version other API nodes are running for the EOS network you want to deploy on, select your EOS network of interest on the EOS Nation Validate site and navigate to the API report for that network:
+To locate which version other API nodes are running for the EOS network you want to deploy on, select your EOS network of choice on the EOS Nation Validate site and navigate to the API report for that network:

 * https://validate.eosnation.io/